Oman is a beautiful country in the Middle East, overlooked by most travelers. I spent 2 weeks in Oman and can say from experience: Oman is stunning!

 A great way to cut the costs of your Oman trip is to go camping.
 Wild camping is legal and as long as you don’t camp near villages or in wadi beds (risk of flash floods), you can pitch your tent anywhere you want!

-2. Car rental and petrol costs in Oman
+2. Car rental and fuel costs in Oman

 Car rental in Oman